RehabEngGroup/MBSbenchmarksInOpenSim/help/benchmarks/A05_FlyballGovernor.rst

 The dynamic simulation of the **A05** benchmark was executed for 10 s.
 The starting position of the system in shown in the previous figure and numerical values are reported in Tab.~\ref{TAB:SystemProperties}.

-:math:`s` values estimated with the OpenSim simulation are compared with the values provided as reference [GDLC06]_.
+:math:`s` values estimated with the OpenSim simulation are compared with the values provided as reference :cite:`2006:gonzales`.

-Next figure shows the outputs of OpenSim-based simulation and the benchmark references [GDLC06]_.

 .. figure:: ../images/A05_kinematics.png
    :align: center